tillbiskup/evedata/docs/architecture.rst

       Is there any sensible chance to relate monitor datasets to datasets in the standard section?
 Currently, it looks like the eveH5 monitor datasets have no sensible/helpful "name" attribute, only an ID that partly resembles IDs in the standard section.
 (And of course, there are usually monitors that do not appear in any other section, hence cannot be related to other devices/datasets.)

+    * Attributes for ``AverageChannelMetadata`` and ``IntervalChannelMetadata``

+      The current model in the UML schemas of data and metadata assumes different data(sets) in case a detector channel gets redefined within a scan, see `#7726 <https://redmine.ahf.ptb.de/issues/7726>`_ and the discussion above.
+This should be verified and specified.

 Controllers
 -----------